graphql/dataloader/README.md

 var pic = await loaders.cdnUrls.load(user.rawPicUrl);
 ```

-Creating an object where each key is a `DataLoader` is also a common pattern.
+Creating an object where each key is a `DataLoader` is one common pattern which
-This provides a single value to pass around to code which needs to perform
+provides a single value to pass around to code which needs to perform
 data loading, such as part of the `rootValue` in a [graphql-js][] request.

 ### Loading by alternative keys.